 - No one giving instruction at the University shall be permitted to tutor students for those examinations in which they take part, either by preparing questions or reading papers.

 - Tutoring is not permitted during final examinations and must be concluded by the end of the reading period.

 - A student normally may not be given more than 15 hours of tutoring, per course, per term.
 Please respect this limit, for you will not receive compensation for more than 15 hours per course for each student whom you tutor.

-Tutors are paid $11.50 per hour.
+Tutors are paid $16 per hour through the time collection system.
 All tutors must attend training and complete the Tutor Agreement and I-9 forms.
 (See the Student Employment Office for more information.)
-You will receive email prompts to log the dates and hours you spend in tutoring sessions into the peer tutoring system.
-Hours may be logged at any time during the term, but no later than the end of each semester.
-No exceptions.
-You will be paid at the end of the semester.
-Students who do not have direct deposit set up must pick up their checks at the Student Employment Office.
+Once you have been set up in time collection, you should log your hours on a weekly basis.
+You will be paid bi-weekly.
+Students who do not have direct deposit set up must pick up their checks at the Student Payroll Office, located in New South.